Br1sbane/test02/content/about.md

 image: "images/jaime-lopes-0RDBOAdnbWM-unsplash.jpg"
 ---

-### Hello, I’m an HR Professional and a blockchain enthusiast
+### Hello, I am an HR Professional, a Project Manager and a Blockchain enthusiast

 Join me on my journey to explore blockchain and its use cases within the Human Resources function.

+After more than 13 years learning the ins and outs of Human Resources on the job, I am going back to school to learn blockchain and find out how to marry those two and build a sustainable relationship.

+My **Vision** is to liberate HR Professionals from administrative burden and thus enable them to focus on empowering people to make their ideas reality.

- The mission of this website is to prepare curious minds for the future of HR by providing short and easily digestible knowledge bites on emerging technologies, particularly on Blockchain.
+ The **Mission** of this website is to prepare curious minds for the future of HR by providing short and easily digestible knowledge bites on emerging technologies, particularly on Blockchain.